sanskriti-ghanshala/titanic_project/README.md

-Titanic Dataset Analysis 🚢

-Project Overview

-This project performs Exploratory Data Analysis (EDA) on the Titanic dataset using Python.
-The main goal of this analysis is to understand the factors that affected passenger survival during the Titanic disaster.

-Using data analysis and visualization techniques, we explore how different features such as gender, passenger class, and age influenced survival chances.

-Dataset

-The dataset used in this project is the Titanic dataset, which contains information about passengers such as:

-Passenger class (Pclass)

-Name

-Age

-Gender

-Fare

-Embarked port

-Survival status

-Technologies Used

-The following Python libraries were used in this project:

-Python

-Pandas – data manipulation

-NumPy – numerical operations

-Matplotlib – data visualization

-Seaborn – statistical visualizations

-Steps Performed
-1. Data Loading

-The dataset was loaded using Pandas and basic information about the dataset was explored.

-2. Data Cleaning

-Missing values in the dataset were handled:

-Missing values in Age were replaced with the mean.

-Missing values in Embarked were filled with the mode.

-Cabin column was removed due to too many missing values.

-3. Exploratory Data Analysis (EDA)

-Different visualizations were created to analyze the data, including:

-Survival count plot

-Gender vs survival analysis

-Passenger class vs survival

-Age distribution

-Correlation heatmap

-4. Data Visualization

-Graphs and plots were generated using Seaborn and Matplotlib to better understand relationships between features.

-Key Insights

-Some important observations from the analysis:

-Female passengers had a higher survival rate compared to males.

-Passengers traveling in 1st class had better survival chances than those in lower classes.

-Most passengers were between 20 and 40 years old.
+Titanic Survival Analysis 🚢
+Introduction

+The Titanic disaster is one of the most well-known tragedies in history.
+The ship sank on April 15, 1912 after hitting an iceberg, leading to the loss of many lives.
+However, not all passengers had the same chances of survival.
+Factors such as gender, age, and passenger class played an important role in determining who survived.

+This project performs an Exploratory Data Analysis (EDA) on the Titanic dataset to understand patterns and relationships in the data.
+The objective of this analysis is to explore the dataset, clean missing values, and visualize important features that may have influenced passenger survival.

+Objective

+The main objectives of this project are:

+To explore the Titanic dataset and understand its structure

+To clean and preprocess the dataset by handling missing values

+To perform exploratory data analysis using Python

+To visualize important patterns using graphs and charts

+To identify factors that may have influenced survival chances

+Dataset Description

+The dataset contains information about passengers who were on board the Titanic.
+Some important columns in the dataset include:

+Survived – Survival status (0 = No, 1 = Yes)

+Pclass – Passenger class (1st, 2nd, 3rd)

+Sex – Gender of passenger

+Age – Age of passenger

+SibSp – Number of siblings/spouses aboard

+Parch – Number of parents/children aboard

+Fare – Ticket fare

+Embarked – Port of embarkation

+Tools and Libraries Used

+This project was implemented using Python and the following libraries:

+Pandas – for data loading and manipulation

+NumPy – for numerical operations

+Matplotlib – for basic data visualization

+Seaborn – for advanced visualizations

+Data Cleaning

+Before performing analysis, the dataset required preprocessing.
+The following steps were taken:

+Missing values in the Age column were filled using the mean value.

+Missing values in the Embarked column were filled using the most frequent value (mode).

+The Cabin column contained too many missing values and was removed from the dataset.

+These steps helped in making the dataset more suitable for analysis.

+Exploratory Data Analysis

+Exploratory Data Analysis (EDA) was performed to understand patterns in the data.
+Several visualizations were created to examine relationships between different features.

+The following analyses were performed:

+Distribution of survival among passengers

+Survival comparison based on gender

+Survival comparison based on passenger class

+Age distribution of passengers

+Correlation heatmap to understand relationships between numerical features

+These visualizations helped in identifying trends and patterns in the dataset.

+Key Observations

+From the analysis, some important observations were found:

+Female passengers had a significantly higher survival rate compared to male passengers.

+Passengers traveling in 1st class had better survival chances than those in 2nd and 3rd class.

+Younger passengers had slightly better chances of survival compared to older passengers.

+These findings suggest that social and economic factors played a role in survival during the disaster.

 Conclusion

+This project demonstrates how data analysis and visualization techniques can be used to explore historical datasets.
+By analyzing the Titanic dataset, we were able to identify patterns related to passenger survival and understand the influence of different features.

-This analysis helps in understanding how different factors influenced survival during the Titanic disaster.
-It also demonstrates basic data cleaning, analysis, and visualization techniques in Python.
+The project also highlights the importance of data cleaning, exploratory data analysis, and visualization in the field of Data Science.